vvoutilainen/dsenvs/condaenv.md

 conda install mamba
 ```

 Now we can install a custom `conda` environment.
-There are two tested *NoobQuant* `conda` environments.
-One can also both, but make sure to complete the installation fully for each environment before starting with the other.
+I have created and used following environments:

  - `dev2018`: Python 3.6.10 and R 3.6.0
  - `dev2021`: Python 3.8.5 and R 3.6.3
  - `dev2021b`: Python 3.9.7 and R 3.6.3
+ - `dev2023a`: Python 3.10.9 and R 4.1.3

-To build either one of the environments, run commands as detailed in subsections.
+To build either one of the environments, run commands as detailed in the following subsections.

 #### dev_2018: Python 3.6.10 and R 3.6.0